Q: Do I need to speak the language?

 Q: How do I apply?

-A: Begin the application process by visiting our Apply page (also found in the top-right of this site), and completing the Application Request form.
+A: Begin the process by visiting our Apply page, and completing the Application Request form.

 Q: What Visa will I need?

-A: U.S. citizens enjoy a 90-Day travel privilege within Madrid.
-Therefore, no Visa is required.
-For non-U.S. citizens, Visas may be required.
+A: U.S. citizens enjoy a 90-Day travel privilege within the EU; therefore, no visa is required.
+For non-U.S. citizens, visas may be required.

 Q: What if I have conflicts with the dates?

-A: Our team works with Fellows to work around schedules, and, if need be, Fellows may defer to later dates.
+A: Our team works alongside Fellows; if need be, Fellows may defer to later dates.
+Please contact our team to assess your situation.

 Q: How will we all stay in touch?

-A: Each Fellow is provided a basic emergency phone that will have the Site Manager's number programmed in.
-Additionally, it may be used to call the other Fellows and parents back home.
+A: Each Fellow is provided a basic emergency phone that may be used to communicate with the Lex Fellowship’s emergency contact.

 Q: How does the networking work?